beyondcoin-project/beyondcoin-lightning-charge/README.md

 ## LApps

-Below are example LApps built on top of Lightning Charge:
+Below are example LApps built on top of Beyondcoin Lightning Charge:

 - [FileBazaar](https://github.com/ElementsProject/filebazaar): an ecommerce tool for content creators that produce digital files like photos, videos, or music.